 Infrastructure Errors

-eScreening relies on various infrastructure components and must handle temporary failures in those components when they occur.
+IRDS relies on various infrastructure components and must handle temporary failures in those components when they occur.

 Database

-eScreening can experience errors connecting to the database or performing data operations.
+IRDS can experience errors connecting to the database or performing data operations.
 Because the database currently resides on the same server as the application, the most likely cause of database connectivity failures is unhandled exceptions around database connections.
-These types of errors are not very likely because the system uses an ORM to handle connections, but if they do occur, they will most likely be transient.
-Database connection errors can be found in the logs by querying for “connection” and orphaned connections can be queried and forced close via MySQL commands.
-For more information on querying and force-closing orphaned connections, see the MySQL online manual: https://dev.mysql.com/doc/refman/5.6/en/index.html .
+Database connection errors can be found in the logs by querying for “connection” and orphaned connections can be queried and forced close via SQL Server commands.
+For more information on querying and force-closing orphaned connections, see the SQL Server online manual: https://support.microsoft.com/en-us/kb/137983 .

 The application can experience errors performing data operations as well.
 This includes errors querying, inserting, updating, or deleting data.
 When these types of database errors occur, the application will catch the exception and log it.
 If the error is something that the user can fix by trying again, the application will display a message to the user; otherwise, the application will handle the error itself and may direct the user to a user-friendly error page based on the severity of the error.